Stephen Sikorski

 Acoustic Guitar, Composition, Electric Guitar, Piano, Voice; Music 101 instructor since 2005

 For more than 10 years, Stephen has been an active freelance musician throughout the Boston area.
 He has earned his BM in Classical Composition and continued graduate study from the New England Conservatory.
 Stephen has a diverse musical background ranging from classical, jazz/improvisation, to rock.
 Performing solo, or on stage with modern bands, Stephen is comfortable teaching various types of music.
-He has been tenor section leader/soloist at various churches in the greater Boston area, and is currently organist and choir director of Christ Church, Waltham.
+He has been tenor section leader/soloist at various churches in the greater Boston area, and is currently organist and choir director of St. John's Episcopal Church in Saugus.

 Brian Church